Nia-TN1012/guten-bubble/readme.txt

 Guten-bubble can create a speech bubble display like a chat conversation.

 # Features
-* It's easy to create speech bubble using Guten-bubble block for WordPress 5.0's Gutenberg editor.
+* It's easy to create speech bubble using Guten-bubble block for Gutenberg editor in WordPress 5.0 or later.
 * Pick from 24 color themes for speech bubble.
 * You can use it as an icon image by importing image files from WordPress's media library.
 Let's make interesting articles by using icon image on hand!